Arthurliyaze/Automation-Tools-in-work/AEP Dynamic/manual.md

 Although these lines are commented out, they show how the code could define additional subsystems (e.g., a subsystem for renewable energy buses) and monitor different electrical quantities such as terminal voltage (`status5 = 4`), active power (`status5 = 2`), and reactive power (`status5 = 3`).
 These settings would help track a broader range of parameters across different parts of the power system.
 ### Step 2: Write the Contingencies
-The scripts (`Px_xx.py`) are  used to define different klind of faults in a power system model using PSSE, with fault clearing and possible reclosure.
+The scripts (`Px_xx.py`) are  used to define different kind of faults in a power system model using PSSE, with fault clearing and possible reclosure.

 The advantage of writing contingencies in Python over IDV is greater flexibility and customization.
-In addition, with the given example of contingencies in different category, the time to repair the contingency list will be reduced.
+In addition, with the given example of contingencies in different category, the time to prepair the contingency list will be reduced.

 Here's an example and breakdown of the major steps in a contigency python file and what each section does: